 The Victorian bustle dress outfit is beautiful.
-All that lace, ribbon, bows, fringe, pleated trim, ruffles, and frills galore!
+All that lace, ribbon, bows, fringe, pleated trim, ruffles, and frills!
 You want to wear one.
 But, you don’t know where to begin.
 It looks so complicated with all those layers.
-But, it is really not as complicated as it may seem.
+Fortunately, it is really not as complicated as it may seem.
 Here, Sue Woods will guide you through the 3 main bustle dress periods: the early bustle, the natural form bustle, and the late bustle.
-All have different shapes and elements that make up the looks and here, you will learn how to create each of them.
-You can learn about bustles dress era history and how to select the correct bustle pad before we get started.
-Jennifer Rosbrugh has a wonderful selection of suggested patterns you could use to make your bustle pad and petticoat for each of these periods and she goes into much more detail with the bustle dress style break down.
-I am going to suggest other patterns and things to look for, along with suggested items, if you wish to purchase a Victorian bustle dress by year.
+All have different shapes and elements that make up the looks, and with this article you will learn how to create each of them.
+You can learn about bustle dress era history and how to select the correct bustle pad before we get started.
+Jennifer Rosbrugh has a wonderful selection of suggested patterns you could use to make your bustle pad and petticoat for each of these periods, and she goes into much more detail with the bustle dress style breakdown.
+I am going to suggest other patterns and things to look for, along with suggested items if you wish to purchase a Victorian bustle dress by year.

 Jennifer has a wonderful video on how to sit in a bustle, too.

 Victorian Bustle Dress Basics

-For shoes, get a nice pair of Victorian styled boots.
-You can find boots here.
-You can get an idea for what late Victorian bustle era shoes looked like in this image.
+For shoes, get a nice pair of Victorian style boots.
+You can find boots here and get an idea for what late Victorian bustle era shoes looked like in this image above.
 Boots were lace up or button up with a sturdy heel.
-Slippers or pumps had a moderate feel with a bit of bling on the toe such as with a shoe clip.
-You may wish to have long knee high socks for stockings to wear with your shoes.
+Slippers or pumps had a moderate heel with a bit of bling on the toe, such as a shoe clip.
+You may wish to have long knee high socks or stockings to wear with your shoes.
 Ankle socks tend to bunch in tall boots.
-Pumps would be best with knee-high tights (black or white.)
-Full pantyhose become an issue in the powder room (trust me!)
+Pumps would be best with knee-high tights (black or white).
+Full pantyhose become an issue in the powder room (trust me!).

 Victorian Early Bustle – 1868 to 1875